Lifecycle and Security Auditing

 Cloudera Manager records cluster, host, license, parcel, role, and service lifecycle events (activate, create, delete, deploy, download, install, start, stop, update, upgrade, and so on), user security-related events (add and delete user, login failed and succeeded), and provides an audit UI and API to view, filter, and export such events.
 The Cloudera Manager audit log does not track the progress or results of commands (such as starting or stopping a service or creating a directory for a service), it just notes the command that was executed and the user who executed it.
 To view the progress or results of a command, follow the procedures in Viewing Running and Recent Commands.

 The Cloudera Navigator Audit Server records service access events and the Cloudera Navigator Metadata Server provides an audit UI and API to view, filter, and export both service access events and the lifecycle and security events retrieved from Cloudera Manager.
-For information on Cloudera Navigator auditing features, see Cloudera Navigator Auditing.
+For information on Cloudera Navigator auditing features, see Exploring Audit Data Using the Cloudera Navigator Console.

 Viewing Audit Events